 The Lone Soldier Center

-The Israeli Lone Soldier Program provides individual guidance for each participating member.
-For many who partake in the program, their mentor is the sole individual in their lives who can provide consultation and guidance, who they can speak to openly and from whom they may receive advice.
+The Israeli Lone Soldier Program provides individual guidance for each participating soldier.
+For many who partake in the program, their mentor is the sole individual in their lives who can provide consultation and guidance, who they can speak to openly and from whom they receive advice.
 When participants are ready, they receive further guidance from a volunteer or a host family.

 The program holds individual and group training sessions, ranging from basic knowledge of English and math to basic personal finance.
 In general, the organization aids participants in acquiring basic life skills to help them succeed long term.

 The Lone Soldier Center provides solutions for lone soldiers’ basic needs and financial aid is available in critical cases as a temporary solution.
-The organization also helps soldiers find housing, including room and board on a kibbutz, apartments, and even a lone soldier house in Jerusalem.
+The organization also helps soldiers find housing, including room and board on a kibbutz, apartments and even a lone soldier house in Jerusalem.

 Save A Child’s Heart